 - Insulin resistance

-As its name suggests, a higher metabolic risk score indicates greater risk for metabolic and cardiovascular diseases, including heart disease and diabetes.
+As its name suggests, a higher metabolic risk score indicates a greater risk for metabolic and cardiovascular diseases, including heart disease and diabetes.
 The scientists found teens who slept longer and experienced higher sleep quality (sleep efficiency) had lower metabolic risk scores.
 On the other hand, teens who slept less and had lower sleep efficiency scored higher for metabolic risk.
 These teenagers were more likely to have larger waist circumferences, higher blood pressure, higher cholesterol, and higher fat mass.

 Here’s a key detail: The scientists took into account other factors in teens’ lives that might increase their metabolic risk, apart from sleep.
 In their analysis, they factored for diet, television watching, and levels of physical activity.
 Independent of these factors, sleep amount and sleep quality affected teens’ metabolic risk.